 The Gettysburg Foundation will host a special evening program on Civil War medicine Friday, Aug.
 27, 2021, at 6 p.m. in the historic barn at the George Spangler Farm & Field Hospital.
 Retired Orthopedic Trauma Surgeon Rick Schroeder and retired Certified Registered Nurse Anesthetist Fran Feyock will present Combat Trauma Surgery: Injuries, Methods & Outcomes.
+SOLD OUT

 Combat Trauma Surgery offers guests the opportunity to explore Civil War era trauma surgery with an in-depth review of the methods and outcomes specific to the injuries sustained in battle.
 Retired medical professionals and Licensed Battlefield Guides Schroeder and Feyock will present a modern-day surgical case review of several of the wounded soldiers from Ron Kirkwood’s book, Too Much for Human Endurance: The George Spangler Farm Hospitals and the Battle of Gettysburg.